 - Other work visas.
-There are plenty of other options – from Silver Fern and Working Holiday and Pacific Quota visas.
+There are plenty of other options – from Working Holiday to Pacific Quota visas.
 These visas are usually connected to a specific citizenship or event.

 - Work to residence.
 If you found a good job, then under certain conditions, you can get a working visa for 30 months leading directly to residence within 2 years.